 The close collaboration between landscape architect, architect and client has resulted in a design that will positively contribute to the Concord West Precinct through a considered design response that engages with the neighbourhood and enhances the natural assets of the area.

-The project is currently being documented for construction with construction to occur 2021-2022.
+The project is currently being documented for construction with construction to commence in 2023.